 The truth about divorce is that you have to start from scratch.
 It is liberating but tedious.

 After a divorce, you have the mentality that all men/women are the same and they will end up ditching you.
 You don’t trust what people say.
-The truth about divorce is that it makes you lose confidence in people and their words.
+The truth about divorce is that it can make you lose confidence in people and their words.

 9. Many divorced couples get back together later

-Irrespective of how hard is it to get a divorce, many divorced couples are still drawn to each other and after a long time of separation and thoughts, they will ultimately fall back in love and reconcile.
+Irrespective of how hard it is to get a divorce, many divorced couples are still drawn to each other and after a long time of separation and thoughts, they can ultimately fall back in love and reconcile.